-In his talk titled ‘A cross-sector perspective on digital, tech, education and business’ Steve will take us on a reflective journey through the impact of technology on society, influenced by his work across multiple sectors, from HE to government and from manufacturing to consulting.
-He’ll touch on digital disruption and digital impact in a range of sectors, and set the tone for the wide-ranging conference to come.
+In his talk titled ‘A cross-sector perspective on digital, tech, education and business’.
+Steve will take us on a reflective journey through the impact of technology on society, influenced by his work across multiple sectors.
+Majoring on how we equip graduates to succeed in the digital age, he’ll touch on digital disruption in a range of sectors, and set the tone for the wide-ranging conference to come.
 Will AI cause job losses or job enrichment?
-Will the internet be a force for good, ill or both?
-How should organisations engage with technology – what should they do in house and when is it better to engage with specialists?
-How did someone who is an insourcer by conviction finish up working for a consulting firm?
-Many delegates may well be both practicing lawyers and academics; Steve will use his breadth of experience to shine a light on what it feels like to be both sides of the table!
+How should organisations engage with technology?
 And there might be jokes…

 Foundation Dean, Swinburne Law School